-The impact of COVID-19 on reimbursement call center operations has the potential to be significant.
+COVID-19 has the potential to significantly impact call center operations.
 However, a proactive crisis management plan and a dispersed, redundant operating model can go a long way towards safeguarding your patient support programs.
-As governments and citizens address challenges posed by this global pandemic, many companies are limiting in-office operations, or closing them entirely.
-Now is a good time to evaluate your current and future reimbursement call center strategy and be as prepared as possible for the unexpected events that interrupt patient access to your therapies.
+As governments and citizens address challenges posed by this global pandemic, many companies are limiting in-office operations or closing offices entirely.
+Now is a good time to evaluate your current and future reimbursement call center strategy and prepare as much as possible for the unexpected events that interrupt patient access to your therapies.

 Key considerations to minimize risk and facilitate seamless call center operations:

-- Redundancy: Single-site (or single-site with minimal back-up) operations are vulnerable to local events, and are inevitably at an increased risk.
+- Redundancy: Single-site (or single-site with minimal back-up) operations are at an increased risk due to their vulnerability to local events.
 Conversely, large, multi-site operations allow calls to be quickly diverted to fully functioning mirrored locations in regions that have not been impacted.

 - Scale: Sizable call center operations provide access to a larger pool of trained agents who can quickly ramp up and take on additional work when one region is affected.